mem48/LandOwnership/README.md

 But there are a few limitations to her implementation.

 1. The data is now a few years old
-2. The geo-location appears to be postcode-based.
+2. The geo-location is postcode-based, so locations are approximate
-3. Properties without a postcode are missing.
+3. Land and properties without a postcode are missing.
-4. Multiple properties in one title are excluded.
+4. Multiple properties within one title are excluded.

 So we can do much better.

 This is in no way criticism of Shrubsole and Powell-Smith's excellent work.
 But I suspect it is a simply case of the limited resources available to them.
 In contrast, academics get privileged access to data and resources, which sometimes go unused.
 In this case, I have an enterprise-grade workstation that is usually off on evenings and weekends.
 So I throw vastly more compute power at the problem for essentially zero cost.
+Also, I love this kind of data wrangling puzzle, so I'm happy to spend some of my free time on it.

 ### Challenges in Geocoding